 - Algorithms development.
-In this phase, developers set the logic of software.
+In this phase, developers set the logic of the software.

 - Compilation.
 Programmers “translate” the source code into machine code.

 - Unit testing.
-Developers often write tests for every software module to minimize the number of bugs on the Quality Assurance stage.
+Developers often write tests for every software module to minimize the number of bugs in the Quality Assurance stage.

 The next stage is work done by quality assurance managers.